ivo-i/Mill-Heating/README.md

-# Mill heaters
+Sure, here's the revised README.md with better formatting:

-Athom Homey support for for [Mill WiFi](https://www.millheat.com/mill-wifi/) heaters.
+# 🔥Mill Heaters🔥

-### Supported devices
+Welcome to Athom Homey's support for the sensational [Mill WiFi](https://www.millheat.com/mill-wifi/) heaters!

-All Mill WiFi heaters should in theory be supported.
+## 📱Supported Devices

-The following devices has been tested by the community and reported working:
+In theory, all Mill WiFi heaters should be on our compatibility list.
+However, our awesome community has tested and reported the following devices to be working perfectly:
 * AV600WIFI
 * AV800LWIFI
 * AV1000LWIFI